monicadolce/gen_team/README.md

 AS A manager
-I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles
+I WANT to generate a webpage that displays my team's basic info

+SO THAT I have quick access to their emails and GitHub profiles

 ## Acceptance Criteria

-GIVEN a command-line application that accepts user input.
+GIVEN a command-line application that accepts user input

-WHEN I am prompted for my team members and their information.
+WHEN I am prompted for my team members and their information

 THEN an HTML file is generated that displays a nicely formatted team roster based on user input

 WHEN I click on an email address in the HTML